 If differences in certain PK parameters are noted between the two groups then the FDA recommends a full PK study design (see below).
 The “matched” controls are subjects from the typical patient population with “normal” renal function.
 The reduced study design can be conducted either as a single dose or multiple dose study depending on the expected pharmacokinetic behavior of the drug.

 Dose strength must be considered in a reduced study design because impaired renal function might lead to higher exposures and safety concerns for the study population.
 An experienced pharmacokineticist can quickly and efficiently determine if any dose adjustments are needed in a renal impairment study and advise on frequency of sample collection (plasma and urine) to enable a robust assessment of pharmacokinetics.

 Full PK Study Design

-If a full PK study is needed based on data generated from the reduced PK study then, per the FDA’s guidance on renal impairment studies, the study will investigate the pharmacokinetics of the investigational drug in 5 types of subjects with varying degrees of renal impairment (Stages 1 through 5).
+If a full PK study is needed based on data generated from the reduced PK study then, per the FDA’s guidance on renal impairment studies, the study will investigate the pharmacokinetics of the investigational drug in five types of subjects with varying degrees of renal impairment (Stages 1 through 5).

 - Stage 1: Control (normal glomerular filtration rate; GFR)